k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/09_batch_process_flow.md

 ## **Fabric Batch Processes Flow**

-When a new Batch process is executed the following are automatically triggered:
+The following activities are automatically triggered when a new Batch process is executed:
 -  A new entry is added in Cassandra under the k2viewsystem keyspace in the Batch table.
 -  A new job entry is recorded in the k2viewsystem.jobs table with the following parameters: